What is histamine?

 - Even foods without histamine can cause symptoms: Examples for such foods: pineapple, kiwi and strawberries > Contain a very tiny amount of histamine which already activates the body to generate its own

 - Not only food, but also external influences such as stress or anxiety strongly affect the tolerance level of affected persons.
 The more stress the person has, the less histamine is usually tolerated.
-The reason for this is the patient's mast cells.
+The reason for this is the individual's mast cells.
 Mast cells are part of the human body's immune defence system.
 These cells in our body contain many messenger substances, one of which is histamine.
 Certain triggers cause the cells to release histamine.
 Stress, medication or infections are among the best-known triggers.

 Frusano carefully tests every batch of food declared histamine-free for histamine.
 Those affected can tell that the food is histamine-free by looking at the histamine-free label in the shop.